Application, tuition fees and benefits

 Social benefits for students

-Open Studies are not classified as full-time studies, which means that Open Path students are not entitled to the social benefits of a full-time studies, such as student financial aid from Kela or the health care services offered at Arcada.
+Open Path studies are not classified as full-time studies, which means that Open Path students are not entitled to the social benefits of a full-time student, such as student financial aid from Kela or the health care services offered at Arcada.
 Students on Arcada’s Open Path may, however, use the services of the study psychologist and the study counsellor.

 Visas and residence permits

 International students who need a visa or residence permit to stay in Finland should be aware that participating in Open Studies will not necessarily entitle a foreign citizen to get an entry visa or residence permit.
 For further information, please visit the website of the Finnish Immigration Services.

 phone: 0207 699 699 (switchboard)